gaurangdave/DunderBot/README.md

 ## 👣 Next Steps

 The first version of DunderBot is now live and chatty — but there’s plenty of room to grow.
 Here are the next major enhancements on the roadmap:
+* Explore `Weaviate` for more advanced queries to improve chatbot response.

 ---